meetshah57/amazon-clone-project/README.md

 The design is based on Amazon.

 Created using React JS.
-Fully Deployed web app using cloud functions of firestore with hosting on firebase and stylink with HTML ,CSS AND ES6 functions.
+Fully Deployed web app using cloud functions of firestore with hosting on firebase and styling with HTML ,CSS AND ES6 functions.
 User authentication using firebase.

 # Captures